magma/magma/docs/readmes/proposals/p005_apn_correction.md

 This function will be called upon reception of the ESM Information Request or PDN Connectivity Request.

+Mconfig proto description will be changed to support APN correction configuration pending the support of mme config in swagger and NMS.

+**ORC8R Change**

+Exposing MME configuration to swagger will be supported in a later phase.

 **NMS Change**

-Exposing APN configuration to NMS will be supported in a later phase.
+Exposing APN correction configuration to NMS will be supported in a later phase.